2/19/2025

 President and Chief Executive Officer

-Look, there's still a huge opportunity for us in China and it's why we're continuing to put a heavy focus there.
-I think one of the things that's really important is that the technical requirements of electric vehicles, particularly from a powertrain standpoint, are becoming a lot more And there's also a lot of other applications where China is moving up this technical requirement curve.
+of electric vehicles, particularly from a powertrain standpoint, are becoming a lot more demanding.
+There's also a lot of other applications where China's moving up this technical requirement curve.
 This requires materials with higher performance requirements.
-And we have we believe the best portfolio to match that.
-And where our KPBs sit in China, we're about half of where we are in the western hemisphere.
+We believe the best portfolio to match that.
+Where our KPBs sit in China, we're about half of where we are in the Western Hemisphere.
 And that's moved up substantially the last several years.
 But it is critical that we maintain that focus.
 Just really since the beginning of the year, we've had two sizable technical exchanges with two of the top five Chinese OEMs as a way to accelerate and drive business.
-The great thing about China auto is that commercialization time tends to be much shorter, kind of more like six to 12 months as opposed to 24 months in the western hemisphere.
+Great thing about China Auto is that commercialization time tends to be much shorter, kind of more like six to 12 months, as opposed to 24 months in the Western Hemisphere.

 speaker